Which iPad storage size should you get in 2024?

 Streaming services like Apple TV+, Apple Music, Netflix, Amazon, HBO, and Spotify also offer local offline storage options for traveling, while cloud services also offer offline storage space if you have personal movies or music you want to enjoy.

-• If you do a lot of streaming and very little offline watching, 64GB is acceptable.
+- If you do a lot of streaming and very little offline watching, 64GB is acceptable.

-• If you want to be able to save a few movies and shows without having to delete other items on your iPad, 64GB is also good enough but you might want to consider the 128GB iPad Pro.
+- If you want to be able to save a few movies and shows without having to delete other items on your iPad, 64GB is also good enough but you might want to consider the 128GB iPad Pro.

-• Want to store a bunch of content offline?
+- Want to store a bunch of content offline?
 256GB or 512GB is the size you want.

-• Building AR games from scratch or editing movies and don't want to store anything in the cloud?
+- Building AR games from scratch or editing movies and don't want to store anything in the cloud?
 The 1TB and 2TB models make more sense.

-iPad storage: size Apps and games
+iPad storage size: Apps and games

 Apple and developers can do a lot these days to keep apps slim and trim, but as programs increase in complexity, you may find your iPad slowly filling up on 600MB updates and 2GB game packs.
-This is especially true if you plan to use an iPad for any graphically-intensive process — whether that involves artwork creation or checking out the latest version of Alto's Adventure, or any other of the best Apple Arcade games.
+This is especially true if you plan to use an iPad for any graphically intensive process — whether that involves artwork creation or checking out the latest version of Alto's Adventure, or any other of the best Apple Arcade games.

-• If you don't have a ton of apps or games on your iPad, 64GB will work just fine.
+- If you don't have a ton of apps or games on your iPad, 64GB will work just fine.

-• If you have a fair number of apps and games, consider 128GB or 256GB.
+- If you have a fair number of apps and games, consider 128GB or 256GB.

-• If you plan to do any graphics-heavy design work, get a 512GB or even more capacious model.
+- If you plan to do any graphics-heavy design work, get a 512GB or even more capacious model.

 iPad storage size: Who should get a 64GB iPad?

 If you're buying hundreds of iPads for education or enterprise and only need them to access B2B apps and web portals, this may be the iPad for you and your legions.
-Those that don't need any extra storage but do want a larger display or more compact form factor should consider the 64GB iPad Air or iPad mini to meet those needs instead.
+Those who don't need any extra storage but do want a larger display or more compact form factor should consider the 64GB iPad Air or iPad mini to meet those needs instead.

 iPad storage size: Who should get a 128GB iPad?